clickrain/EE_Twitter/README.md

 The time, in minutes, between calls to Twitter.
 Between these times, the tag will use the cached value.
 Defaults to 45.

+`target`

+Set the target for all links inside the tweets.

 ####Single Variable Tags

 **Dates**: `{relative_date}`, `{iso_date}`, `{created_at}`